lyteword/chspurgeon-tod/volume-1/psalm-19.md

 verses may be thus given:—

-## "The heavens aretellingthe glory of God,
+The heavens aretellingthe glory of God,

 The firmament&nbsp;*displaying*&nbsp;the work of his hands;